 Your domain name is one of the most important assets your business controls.
 What exactly are domain names?
 A domain name is used to identify a particular web page.
 For example, www.yourbusiness.com identifies your webpage yourbusiness.com.

-Domain names aren’t “owned” in the traditional sense of ownership as we know it.
-Domain names are registered through a world-wide registration body known as ICANN (International Corporation for Assigned Names and Numbers), a non-profit corporation with the responsibility for IP addresses and domain name management.
+Domain names (we also call them “domain” for short) aren’t “owned” in the traditional sense of ownership as we know it.
+They’re registered through a world-wide registration body known as ICANN (International Corporation for Assigned Names and Numbers), a non-profit corporation with the responsibility for IP addresses and domain name management.

-Individuals and businesses register domain names through ICANN (usually through intermediaries such as GoDaddy.com and Namecheap.com) annually.
-A domain name can be sold like any other asset, the transfer of registration from one registrant to another is a well-established procedure that insures domain names can’t be easily stolen or transferred without the approval of the registered owner.
+Individuals and businesses register these domains through ICANN (usually through intermediaries such as GoDaddy.com and Namecheap.com) annually.
+A domain can be sold like any other asset, the transfer of registration from one registrant to another is a well-established procedure that insures they can’t be easily stolen or transferred without the approval of the registered owner.

 Why it’s important for a business to control its domain name.

 You work hard to build your business over the years.
 If you’ve built your business well, sweated the details to ensure happy clients and customers and have used the internet wisely to build sales, chances are good your business website now gets many visitors each month.
 Visitors who turn into new clients and customers is what’s known as a sales funnel.
 This sales funnel that flows through your website has taken years to build and is now a very valuable asset that is controlled by you.

 At this point, your domain has become valuable and other companies are always on the lookout for domains that have not been renewed!

 Naturally, when it comes time to sell your business this sales funnel (the constant and reliable flow of new customers and clients to the business) will figure highly in the value of the business, and the control of the domain is a critical element.
 If the domain name is not under the direct control of the business then the domain, as a critical part of the sales funnel, cannot be counted as an asset that can be sold with the business.